Nextera-blog/nextera-back/README.md

 ✅ Django is now connected to your local database.

+### Create table

+In the root folder ./nextera-back run: `$ python manage.py migrate` You're done !

+If you want to add test fixtures, simply run the test_data_seed.sql SQL script in the ./nextera_back_bdd folder.
+The first user is a superadmin (username: admin, email: admin@admin.com, password: admin123)

-You can create a super user with `$ python manage.py createsuperuser`.
+Else, you can create a super user with `$ python manage.py createsuperuser`.
 Keep in mind that username is used for admin interface connection while email is used frontside.

 ## Django / React Connection